gyaikhom/phenodcc-media/processing/docs/README.md

 2. Break the original image to smaller image tiles.
 This allows downloading only parts of the image that are visible to the client.

 We use [ImageMagick](http://www.imagemagick.org/) to do the conversion and tiling.
-For each image file downloaded, the `generate_tiles.sh` script goes to the checksum directory and converts the original media file to a JPEG image named `original.jpg`.
+For each image file downloaded, the `generate_tiles_for_image.sh` script goes to the checksum directory and converts the original media file to a JPEG image named `original.jpg`.
 Then, for each of the requested scales, `original.jpg` file is broken down into tiles.

 In the `phenodcc_media.config`, we can specify the size of the tile (in pixels) and also the set of scaling that we require.
 For instance,

     [tiling]
-    tile_sizes = 128,256
+    tile_size = 256
     image_scales = 10,25,50,75,100

 Further to the tiles, the script also generates a thumbnail file, which can be used inside image navigators.